The West Bank LSA Project

 Back Row: ?, Mr Ormisher (accountant), Mr Hamlett, Gordon Smales, Mr Rollinson, Peter Leighton, Albert Neale, Ron Huby (in beret, Mr Pepper, Maurice Richardson, Bob Leighton, Norman Hinsley, Mr Sidey, Reg Smales, Mr Reed

-Middle: Lily Buckle, Albert Hounsley, (Paddy) Jim (Irish), Sid derry, ? & ? office girls, Wendy Smith
+Middle: Lily Buckle, Albert Hounsley, (Paddy) Jim (Irish), Sid Derry, Chris Sheridan & Wendy Smith (Question marks indicate summer relief staff who worked in the packing shed.

 Front: Kath Whitaker, Barbara Smith, Elsie South, Betty Potter, Joyce Richardson, Julie Turton, Joan Richards, Hetty ?